delftswa2017/desosa2017/team-scikit-learn/chapter.md

 # Conclusion

 In the beginning of the chapter the different stakeholders of scikit-learn were introduced.
 Initially, the categories as defined by Rozanski & Woods were used, but using four main categories of stakeholders were more applicable to scikit-learn, which are contributors, users, funders and competitors.
 This section was followed by the views sections where three different aspects of the architecture were discussed through the use of the context view, the Development View and Deployment View.
 The Development View consisted of the Module Structure Model.
 The Module Structure Model identified the structure of the code in terms of how the code was grouped into modules.
 Finally, the Deployment View looked at the system in operation.
 It identified dependencies required to run and install scikit-learn, the environment needed to run it in and it also identified the need for specialist knowledge to utilize scikit-learn to it's fullest.
+The perspective on computational performance is the additional section to explore more about performance of scikit-learn as machine learning library.
 The last section looked at two main aspects of software debt, technical and testing debt.
 It started off with a section about looking at technical debt through the SOLID principles.
 This concluded that the SOLID principles are not fully applicable to this project due to using Python.
 In this section, we also found that one prominent form of technical debt were _TODO_ and _FIXME_ comments.
 To mitigate this debt, we proposed a work-flow for adding these issues to GitHub one by one so that they could be tracked and solved more easily.
 Through our interactions with the scikit-learn contributors, we learned that they struggle with having enough expert knowledge to deal with these issues.
 When looking at the testing debt, it was evident that scikit-learn has high test coverage \(94.76%\) and that the contributors put in a lot of effort to keep this coverage high when reviewing pull requests.
 High test coverage really is a corner-stone of their development process.
 This is also noticeable when submitting a pull request since various continuous integration tools need to pass before a pull request can be approved.

 ## References